a-lurker/a-lurker.github.io/docs/mqtt.md

 openLuup automatically recognises many Zigbee devices and will create native openLuup devices to make use of them.
 Where the device is unknown, a generic device is produced and you can write startup or scene code to act on any variables the device publishes.

+Got a Hue hub?
+Set up zigbee2mqtt and you won't need it!

 ## Shelly
 Shellies are high performance low cost WiFi devices.
 They can be set up to publish MQTT messages that openLuup can make use of.